merenlab/merenlab.org/tutorials/infant-gut/index.md

 anvi-run-interacdome -c additional-files/e_faeealis_across_hmp/CONTIGS.db -T 2
 ```

-As you may be getting used to, `-c` specifies the {% include ARTIFACT name="contigs-db" text="contigs database" %} you would like to predict binding
+As you may be getting used to, `-c` specifies the contigs database you would like to predict binding
 sites for, and `-T` means to run the command with 2 threads (feel free to use more if you have the
 hardware).

-In brief, running this command searches each gene in your {% include ARTIFACT name="contigs-db" text="contigs database" %} against a subset of the
+In brief, running this command searches each gene in your contigs database against a subset of the
 Pfam database that have been annotated with per-residue "binding frequencies".
 These binding
 frequencies are values between 0 and 1 which indicate how likely it is a residue is involved in
 interacting with a ligand.
 The search is ran with [HMMER](http://hmmer.org/) and the binding